Tenzing94/Accelerated_Cpp_Book/Chapter_02/Exercise_2-2.md

 Change the framing program so that it uses a different amount of space to separate the sides from the greeting than it uses to separate the top and bottom borders from the greeting.

 ## Solution
+In the previous Exercises, we used a single variable `pad` to define the padding that surrounds the greeting.
+In the program below, I created two separate variables `horizontalPad` and `verticalPad`.
 ### Code
 ```Cpp
 #include <iostream>